RepoDynamics/PyPackIT/docs/website/source/intro/index.md

 can be immediately deployed online, registering the project in indexing repositories and facilitating its discovery from the beginning of the project {cite}`4SimpleRecs, CICDSystematicReview`.
-All metadata and settings are readily customizable via PyPackIT's configuration files, which form a unified control center enabling dynamic configuration management for the entire project infrastructure and development environment throughout the software life-cycle.
+All metadata and settings are readily customizable via PyPackIT's configuration files, which form a unified control center enabling {term}`CCA` for the entire project infrastructure and development environment throughout the software life-cycle.

 After installation, PyPackIT establishes an automated software development workflow ({numref}`fig-workflow`) tailored to user needs,